IntersectMBO/cardano-test-plans/userStoryInventoryChangHF.md

 - Given that, I am an Ada Holder with a vote on the poll of specific proposed governance action.
 - When I view that proposed governance action.
 - Then I should be able to change my vote.

+## 8U: Username Validation

+**User Story:** As an Ada Holder without a username, I want the username I have entered into the username input field to be valid.

+### Acceptance Criteria

+- Given that, I am an Ada Holder and have not set a username.
+- If/When I entered the username on the username-input field then it will be checked against the following criteria:
+  - It must not be empty.
+  - Only lowercase letters, numbers, underscores, and periods are allowed.
+  - It must be between 1 and 30 characters and cannot start with a period or underscore.
+- If these criteria are met, I will proceed to the next step.
+If the criteria are not met, I will not proceed further.
+Instead, I will receive feedback on what is wrong with the data I have entered, so that I can rectify it.

 # CIP-1694